udia-software/udia/README.md

 **Universal Dream | Infinite Awareness**

-Live site can be found at [https://a.udia.ca/](https://a.udia.ca).
+A prototype of this site can be found at [https://a.udia.ca/](https://a.udia.ca).

-Staging site can be found at [https://udia-staging.herokuapp.com](https://udia-staging.herokuapp.com)

 ## Quickstart (Development)